 Net profit = $30,000

-The dividend Paid is calculated as
+The calculation for the dividend Paid is as below:

 Dividend Paid = Opening Retained Earnings + Net Profit – Closing Retained Earnings.